dothidden/writeups/content/L3akCTF_2024/bbsqli.md

 ## Intuition

-Automated tools like sqlmap or bruteforcing are not allowed for this challange.
+Automated tools like sqlmap or bruteforcing are not allowed for this challenge.

 This challange involves a flask application where the login function does not use a prepared statement and it uses a raw query, vulnerable to sql injection.
 For now, this looks like an easy sql injection challange, but the twist is this code section: